The Mormon Conspiracy

 But perhaps the truth here is a little more innocent and subtle.
 It has often been acknowledged that to be a Mormon one must allow for a more open-minded approach to life, which happens to include cryptozoology and other anomalist topics.
 Maybe it is nothing more than that at work, at least in a few cases.
 Or maybe it is nothing at all.

 In terms of full disclosure, it must be stated that some of us who aren’t LDS are open-minded too.
-After all, I grew up with more than a dash of Aimee Semple McPherson in me, at least until zoology, anthropology and cryptozoology took over my life when I was about 12.
+After all, I grew up with more than a dash of Aimee Semple McPherson in me, at least until zoology, anthropology and cryptozoology took over my life in 1960.

 +++

-Perhaps it is merely a coincidence, but I noted this morning that over at 10 Zen Monkeys, a new blog appeared late yesterday about “The Morman Bigfoot Genesis Theory.”
+Perhaps it is merely a coincidence, but I noted after I wrote the above, over at 10 Zen Monkeys, a new blog essay appeared about “The Morman Bigfoot Genesis Theory.”

 1. Richard888 responds: